-A sharp increase of exports was experienced in FY 2021/22 compared to FY 2019/20 and FY 2020/21.
+There has been continuous increase of exports in financial year (FY) 2022/23 compared to FY 2020/2021 and FY 2021/22.
 This can be attributed to the opening up of economies around the world, after COVID-19 forced lockdowns.
-For exports, whereas there was a negative growth of 35.9% year-on-year between FY 2019/20 and FY 2020/21, the year-on-year growth between FY 2020/21 and FY 2021/22 was 60.95%.
+Similarly for imports, whereas there was a positive growth of 55.55% year-on-year between FY 2020/21 and FY 2021/22, the year-on-year growth between FY 2021/22 and FY 2022/23 showed only 7.69%.

-In the reporting period, whereas there were applications that were not processed because the items were not controlled, there were applications that were not processed as the quantity requested in the applications were below the transfer threshold.
+In the report period, applications were received for items that were not controlled, as well as for controlled goods but for quantities below the transfer threshold.
+Permits were, therefore, not issued for these applications.
 One application was cancelled by the applicant.